Internal ticketing for improved collaboration

 - Sending messages outside of the thread will not facilitate proper communication.

 Once communication is concluded, agents can click Mark as Done on their chat screen to close the Slack thread.
-After closure, the Slack chat becomes read-only, and further conversation cannot be continued.

 Key points of internal ticketing